gestylinaga/surfVim/README.md

 Powered by [💤 lazy.nvim](https://github.com/folke/lazy.nvim) as a plugin manager.

+See `nvim/CHANGELOG` for detailed changes / commit history.

 ```lua
 -- Showing off Some Example Lua Code: --
 local text = "Written completely in Lua! "